Development Environment with VSCode Debugging

 Ports

-8100: The application port (mapped to 8000 inside the container)5678: The debug port
+8100: The API port exposed by the development stack5678: The debug port

 Volumes